7. Action taken after court

 Before we pass your business rates debt to an enforcement agent we will send you a letter telling you of the costs that they can charge you.
 Once the Enforcement Agent has been instructed, you will have to deal with them directly.
 We will not intervene or be involved again.

-We currently use Ross and Roberts Limited and Rossendales Limited to act on our behalf to collect business rates following the issue of a liability order :
+We currently only use the following Enforcement Agents to act on our behalf to collect business rates following the issue of a liability order:

 These are the stages that enforcement agents will follow: